 Texas Health is committed to providing quality care throughout North Texas and beyond.
 While various technologies and services are discussed here, not all of our hospitals offer every treatment and diagnostic technology highlighted.
 Call 1-877-THR-WELL to learn more about genetic testing and counseling services at a Texas Health hospital near you.

-To learn more about Sara Pirzadeh-Miller and the Cancer Genetics program at UT Southwestern Medical Center, please visit their website.
-To learn more about the Cancer Risk and Prevention Program at Texas Health Dallas, please visit their website.
+Learn more about the Cancer Genetics program at UT Southwestern Medical Center.
+Or find out more about the Cancer Risk and Prevention Program at Texas Health Dallas.